Holidays

 LUGGAGE FORWARDING SERVICE

 You will notice when travelling in Japan that nobody seems to be carrying large luggage.
-Nobody other than the foreign tourists that is!
-This is because Japan has an extremely extensive, efficient, and reliable delivery service available known as takuhaibin.
-The Japanese never travel with their luggage unless they are driving to their destination, and there is no need for you to either!
+Nobody other than foreign tourists that is!
+This is because Japan has an extremely extensive, efficient, and reliable delivery service available known as takuhaibin orTakkyubin .
+The Japanese never travel with their luggage unless they are driving to their destination, and there is no need for you to do so either!

 The service can be arranged at your accommodation and must be paid for locally (costs approx. 2,000 – 2,500 yen).
 This service is required on Day 4 to forward your luggage to Kyoto and on Day 9 to forward your main luggage to Yunomine Onsen, and Day 11 to Osaka.
 Full information regarding the takuhaibin will be provided with you travel documents.